vim/vim/src/po/README_mvc.txt

 	nmake -f Make_mvc.mak xx.po

-where xx is the langauge code for the language needing translations.
+where xx is the language code for the language needing translations.
 The original .po file is copied to xx.po.orig.